Wencong50714/nano_vllm/README.md

-This repo is forked from [Nano vLLM](https://github.com/GeeeekExplorer/nano-vllm)
+This repo is forked from [Nano vLLM](https://github.com/GeeeekExplorer/nano-vllm).
+In the `multi-modal` branch, I add the multi-modal model serving support and test in `Qwen2.5-VL-7B-Instruct` model in both video and image.

 ## Quick Start